XingweiJi/UCD_dataFest/README.md

 * Our approach only applies to certain picture with specific pattern.
 * We detect the boundary by key words.
 It doesn't work if there are no key words in the image.
 * Cropping images is extremely limited with our approach.
 It has to find those key words in order to function properly.
+* We don't have a statistical measurement telling how accurate our results are.